Scaevola gaudichaudiana

 The plant is endemic to Hawaii.

 It was first described by Adelbert von Chamisso in 1832 in the journal Linnaea and was given the specific epithet, gaudichaudiana, to honour Charles Gaudichaud-Beaupré.

+Description

-DescriptionScaevola gaudichaudiana flowers all year round and its flowers are fragrant, white, and tubular.
+Scaevola gaudichaudiana flowers all year round and its flowers are fragrant, white, and tubular.
 Flowering is followed by small purple fruits.
 The margins of the leaves are toothed.

 It grows in wet forest and open areas from about altitudes of 555 ft to over 2600 ft.